-Social Science Coordinating Committee
+Social Sciences Coordinating Committee

 - White papers: Social Science Perspectives on Climate Change